Particl-Community/academy/guides/guide_general_obtaining_part.rst

 	#.
 Register on the cryptocurrency exchange of choice
 	#.
 (Optional) If you don't already own Bitcoin, trade some using other cryptocurrencies
 	#.
 Trade Bitcoin (BTC) for Particl (PART)
 	#.
-Withdraw PART to your local wallet's :guilabel:`public` address within the :term:`Particl Desktop` client.
+Withdraw PART to your local wallet's :guilabel:`Public` address within the :term:`Particl Desktop` client.
 Refer to the :ref:`Receive Coins <Receive Coins>` user guide for more details

 .. seealso::